 Passers-by will likely feel more positive about your set if you look to be enjoying yourself.
 Busking can be a fantastic way to connect with people and put a smile on a stranger’s face.
-So, relax, loosen up, engage with your audience and, most importantly, have fun!
+So, relax, loosen up, engage with your audience and have fun!

 For a more in-depth guide to busking in the UK, which includes best practices and laws for UK buskers, check out: Singers Guide to Busking in the UK.